 - Red Merle

 The Collie’s coat can come in both short and rough varieties, and his tail is long and plumed.
-The Australian Shepherd’s coat is usually long and dense with an undercoat and an outercoat to protect him from the elements.
-The Australians tail is usually long, however he is sometimes naturally born with a bobbed tail.
+The Australian Shepherd’s coat is usually long and dense with an undercoat and an outer coat to protect him from the elements.
+The Australian’s tail is usually long; however, he is sometimes naturally born with a bobbed tail.

 Both the Border Collie and the Australian Shepherd are sociable creatures.
 The Border Collie, like the Australian Shepherd, can become very attached to their family and are very loving.
-However, the Border Collie is more likely to be wary of strangers, or those who he is not familiar with yet.
+However, the Border Collie is more likely to be wary of strangers or those with who he is not familiar yet.
 Generally, the Australian Shepherd is the heart and soul of the party and gets along with everyone immediately.

-Firstly, they both need at least 60 minutes of high-level exercise a day.
-But it doesn’t stop there, they will need to be stimulated throughout the day either through sociable tug of war games, or agility sports such as frisbee or doggy training courses.
+Firstly, they both need at least 60 minutes of high-level exercise daily.
+But it doesn’t stop there.
+They will need to be stimulated throughout the day, either through sociable tug-of-war games or agility sports such as frisbee or doggy training courses.

-- Choose short words, such as ‘sit’, ‘come’, ‘stay’ etc. for the desired behaviors that you want to teach.
+- Choose short words, such as ‘sit,’ ‘come,’ ‘stay,’ etc., for the desired behaviors that you want to teach.
 Consistency is important, so ensure that everyone who interacts with your pup also uses the exact same command words.

 - Positive reinforcement training should be consistent and maintained to ensure he keeps up the good work.

-Both the Border Collie and the Australian Shepherd are similar in regard to nutrition; they will both eat approximately 2.5 cups a day of good quality high-calorie food.
+The Border Collie and the Australian Shepherd are similar in regard to nutrition.
+They will both eat approximately 2.5 cups a day of good quality, high-calorie food.
 If they are very active, then they may need slightly more than this, or less if they aren’t as active.

 In regard to grooming, the Collie requires slightly more attention as he has a rougher coat than the Aussie.
-His coat will require brushing two or three times a week to ensure that it is kept healthy and glossy, and to prevent knots from forming.
+His coat will require brushing two or three times a week to keep it healthy and glossy and prevent knots from forming.

-If you prefer the look of the Australian Shepherd but you are concerned about his size, fear not!
-Since the creation of the Aussie American farmers also wanted a smaller version of him, and so they created a mini version, however, this little dude is known as a Miniature American Shepherd.
-Some people still like to call him the Miniature Australian Shepherd, but only the Miniature American Shepherd can be registered with the AKC.
-Ultimately, however, they are the same dog.
-They are up to 31 inches in height, 31 pounds in weight, and cost on average $900, so more expensive than their counterpart.
+If you prefer the look of the Australian Shepherd, but you are concerned about his size, fear not!
+Since the creation of the Aussie, American farmers also wanted a smaller version of him, so they created a mini version at 31 inches tall and weighing 30 pounds.

-They have the same energy levels and they both need at least 60 minutes of high-level activity daily.
-If you can’t offer these guys this consistently then neither of them are for you.
+They have the same energy levels and need at least 60 minutes of high-level activity daily.
+If you can’t offer this consistently, then neither of them is for you.
 They are both sociable and loving creatures who will shower you and your family with love and affection.

-They do differ in weight, with the Aussie being on average 10 pounds heavier, and the Border Collie has a rougher coat and so he requires a bit more grooming than the Aussie.
-The Collie is more wary of strangers whereas the Aussie is more welcoming, but with this comes the Aussies tendency to suffer with separation anxiety slightly more.
+They do differ in weight, with the Aussie being, on average, 10 pounds heavier, and the Border Collie has a rougher coat, so he requires a bit more grooming than the Aussie.
+The Collie is warier of strangers, whereas the Aussie is more welcoming, but with this comes the Aussies tendency to suffer from separation anxiety slightly more.